 Pre-notched bars are often sold in bundles, which may require you to stock more than needed.

 4. 10-12′ Stretcher Bar “Sticks”

-This option is usually only utilized by full blown production studios who are stretching tons of canvas prints every day.
-Here, they buy 10-12’ “sticks” and cut them down to any size as needed.
+This frame for stretched canvas is usually only utilized by full scale production studios that stretch many canvas prints every day.
+At production studios of this size 10-12′ “sticks” are purchased and then cut to any size as needed.

 They also join the bars using an underpinner (joining machine) in order to make the stretcher frame.
 This approach literally puts the manufacturing process in your hands.